ESF Programme Priorities

-The aim of the ESF Programme will be realised through the implementation of four Investment Priorities:
+The aim of the ESF Programme was realised through the implementation of four investment priorities:

 Priority 1: Access to Employment - promoting sustainable and quality employment and supporting labour mobility